yetulaxman/containers-workflows/_hands-on/day2/blast.md

     mkdir makeblastdb
     msingularity exec -B $PWD:$PWD blast_quay.sif makeblastdb -in mouse.1.protein.faa -dbtype prot
     ```
-    After the container has terminated, you should see several new files in the current directory.
+    After the container has finished the job, you should see several new files in the current directory.

-5. Finally, as we have all the input data ready for anlaysis, we can now do the final alignment step using `blastp` as below:
+5. Finally, as we have all the input data ready for analysis, we can now do the final alignment step using `blastp` as below:

    ```bash
    singularity exec -B $PWD:$PWD blast.sif blastp -query Q61074.fasta -db mouse.1.protein.faa -out results.txt